EOSIO/welcome/docs/60_eosio-getting-started-guide/25_development-environment/70_accounts-and-test-accounts.md

 ---
-content_title: "1.6: Create Test Accounts"
+content_title: "Accounts and Test Accounts"
-link_text: "1.6: Create Test Accounts"
+link_text: "Accounts and Test Accounts"
 ---

 ## What is an account?